lndrlng/ask_THWS/README.md

 # Parts

 1. webscraper

+   - **Disallow: /fileadmin/**: A lot of PDFs are skipped through this rule.
+Should we skip this rule, or do we need approval from the university?

 1. Text Preprocessing & Chunking

    - cleanup text
    - make chunks fitting the context window of the llm
    - overlapping 1 sentence, so the model gets the context

 1. Vector storage

    - with an embedding modell
    - Qdrant as db
      - fast (in rust)
      - allows metadata
      - python library

 1. Frontend

 ## Ideas